Clinical Trial

 Funding is provided by CureSearch, Rally Foundation, Tommy Strong Foundation.

-Children and young adults (1-39 years) with recurrent or progressive supratentorial malignant brain tumors will be eligible.
-The first 3 participants enrolled will be > 8 years – 39 years.
+Children and young adults (≥1 year and ≤ 39 years) with recurrent or progressive malignant brain tumors will be eligible.
+The first 3 participants enrolled will be ≥ 8 years and ≤ 39 years.

-- To determine the safety and tolerability of natural killer (NK) cells that have been propagated ex vivo with genetically-modified feeder cells and administered intra-tumoral via an Ommaya reservoir in patients with recurrent or progressive supratentorial malignant brain tumors.
+- To determine the safety and tolerability of natural killer (NK) cells that have been propagated ex vivo with genetically-modified feeder cells and administered intra-tumoral via an Ommaya reservoir in participants with recurrent or progressive malignant brain tumors.

-- To determine the recommended phase 2 dose (RP2D) for NK cells that have been propagated ex vivo with genetically-modified feeder cells and administered intra-tumoral via an Ommaya reservoir in patients with recurrent or progressive supratentorial malignant brain tumor.
+- To determine the recommended phase 2 dose (RP2D) for NK cells that have been propagated ex vivo with genetically-modified feeder cells and administered intra-tumoral via an Ommaya reservoir in participants with recurrent or progressive malignant brain tumor.

 Inclusion Criteria

-- Participants should be candidates for resection of the recurrent tumor and be deemed a candidate for placement of an Ommaya reservoir placed intra-cavitary/intra-tumoral; measurable residual tumor after surgery is not required for study entry.
-Pre-operative imaging needs to estimate that the resection cavity will be at least 2 cm x 2 cm in two dimensions for patients to be eligible.
+- Participants should be candidates for resection of the recurrent tumor and be deemed candidates for placement of an Ommaya reservoir placed intra-cavitary/intra-tumoral; measurable residual tumor after surgery is not required for study entry.
+Pre-operative imaging needs to estimate that the resection cavity will be at least 2 cm x 2 cm in two dimensions for participants to be eligible.

-- Given the lack of a standard of care treatment for children with recurrent or progressive grade III/IV malignant brain tumors, participants must have completed first-line treatment with radiation and/or chemotherapy prior to participating in this trial.
+- Given the lack of a standard of care treatment for children with recurrent or progressive malignant brain tumors, participants must have completed first-line treatment with radiation and/or chemotherapy prior to participating in this trial if applicable.

 - Must have recovered from the acute toxic effects of prior therapy (i.e., NCI-CTCAE version 5, grade 1 or less)